 - In the left-side navigation pane, click Clusters.

-- On the Clusters page, click Create Kubernetes Cluster.
-On the Select Cluster Template page, select Standard Dedicated Cluster.
-Click create to go to the cluster configurations page.
+- On the Clusters page, click Create Kubernetes Cluster in the upper-right corner of the page.

 You can select up to three VSwitches deployed in different zones.
-If no VSwitch is available, click Create VSwitch.
-For more information, see t2436.html#concept_smn_zdx_rdb.
+If no VSwitch is available, click Create VSwitch to create one.
+For more information, see Create a VSwitch.

 - Flannel: a simple and stable Container Network Interface (CNI) plug-in developed by the Kubernetes community.
-Flannel does not support standard Kubernetes network policies.
+Flannel offers a few simple features and does not support standard Kubernetes network policies.

-- Terway: a network plug-in developed by Alibaba Cloud Container Service.
-Terway allows
+- Terway: a network plug-in developed by ACK.
+Terway allows you to assign Alibaba Cloud

 - If you select Terway, an ENI is shared among multiple pods.
 A secondary IP address of the ENI is assigned to each pod.